mathewgomas-alfred/mathewgomas.io/resources_page.rst

 Export Layers
 -------------

-    Allows you to select a document and export it’s layers in an ordered and sensible manner.
+    Allows you to select a document and export its layers in an ordered and sensible manner.

 Filter Manager
 --------------

-    A plugin to enable you to select a document or one of it's layers and quickly apply a filter.
+    A plugin to enable you to select a document or one of its layers and quickly apply a filter.

 High Pass
 ---------